-Bruce A. Sutphin began his legal career performing medical negligence defense work and representation of a local community hospital in 1984.
-He moved to representing plaintiffs in medical negligence and other personal injury litigation in 1994 with a Capital Region law firm, working primarily on birth injury litigation as well as motor vehicle negligence, labor law cases, and products’ liability matters.
-Bruce stayed with that firm and became a partner until its dissolution in 2018.
-He has been Of counsel with LaFave, Wein & Frament since February 2018.
+Bruce A. Sutphin began his legal career performing medical negligence defense work and representing a local community hospital in 1984.
+He transitioned to representing plaintiffs in medical negligence and other personal injury litigation in 1994 with a Capital Region law firm, where he worked primarily on birth injury litigation, as well as motor vehicle negligence, labor law cases, and products liability matters.
+Bruce remained with that firm and became a partner until its dissolution in 2018.
+He has been Of Counsel with LaFave, Wein & Frament since February 2018.

-Bruce has a background in scientific research having graduated from the University of Connecticut, BS in Zoology and Chemistry and UCONN’s graduate program in Biochemistry.
+Bruce has a background in scientific research, having graduated from the University of Connecticut with a Bachelor of Science in Zoology and Chemistry, and completing graduate studies in Biochemistry at UConn.

-Prior to entering the law practice, he spent 15 months as a diener, assisting the medical examiner of Middlesex County, Connecticut, and her associate pathologists with the performance of post mortem examinations (autopsies).
-He has also worked in the clinical/histology laboratory.
+Prior to entering the legal profession, he spent 15 months as a diener, assisting the medical examiner of Middlesex County, Connecticut, and her associate pathologists with the performance of post-mortem examinations (autopsies).
+He also worked in the clinical histology laboratory.

-From there, Bruce went to work as a Research Associate in Transplantation and Surgery at Hartford Hospital in Hartford, Connecticut.
-He performed research in tissue and organ preservation and transplantation, including kidney, liver, heart and pancreas transplantation.
-I assisted surgeons in the removal of cadaveric kidneys, livers and hearts, pre-transplant preservation, and implantation of donor kidneys.
-Bruce attended law school at night while working full-time in research.
-He received his Juris Doctorate from the UCONN School of Law, graduating in three and a half years in the top ten percent of his class.
+Bruce then worked as a Research Associate in Transplantation and Surgery at Hartford Hospital in Hartford, Connecticut.
+He conducted research in tissue and organ preservation and transplantation, including kidney, liver, heart, and pancreas transplantation.
+He assisted surgeons in the removal of cadaveric kidneys, livers, and hearts, pre-transplant preservation, and implantation of donor kidneys.
+Bruce attended law school at night while working full-time in research and received his Juris Doctor from the University of Connecticut School of Law, graduating in three and a half years in the top ten percent of his class.

-Bruce appreciates the interaction of law, medicine, science and mechanics in plaintiff’s medical negligence, products liability, and other personal injury cases.
-He relates with clients, understanding their medical issues and assisting them through the legal process.
+Bruce values the intersection of law, medicine, science, and mechanics in plaintiff medical negligence, products liability, and other personal injury cases.
+He relates well to clients, understands their medical issues, and assists them throughout the legal process.

-In his free time, Bruce enjoys traveling with his wife, children (and their spouses), and nine grandchildren; and spending time with his family’s three dogs and two cats.
-He also has an interest in sports cars, working and driving them, reading, doing jigsaw puzzles and constructing models.
-Bruce has coached youth travel soccer from under 8 to the under 19 age groups in Clifton Park and coached Little League Baseball in Clifton Park and East Hartford, Conn.
+In his free time, Bruce enjoys traveling with his wife, children (and their spouses), and nine grandchildren, and spending time with his family’s two dogs and two cats.
+He also has an interest in sports cars—working on and driving them—as well as reading, doing jigsaw puzzles, and constructing models.
+Bruce has coached youth travel soccer from under 8 to under 19 age groups in Clifton Park and has coached Little League Baseball in Clifton Park and East Hartford, Connecticut.

 Medical Research Activity